-1) Practicing Membership - Is for qualified persons who work in clinical or community based settings.
+1) Practicing Membership* - Is for qualified kinesiology professionals who work or plan to work in clinical or community based healthcare settings.

-- Have received a four-year degree in kinesiology from a post-secondary educational institution in Canada where the institution and degree meet the standard set by the BCAK, and
+• a) Have received a four-year degree in kinesiology from a post-secondary educational institution in Canada where the degree and institution meet the standard set by the BCAK, or

-- Be employed or wish to be employed or practice in British Columbia as a kinesiologist, and
+d) Be employed or practice in British Columbia as a kinesiologist, or who wishes to become so employed or practicing,

-- Meet the academic, work experience and continuing professional development standards set by the BCAK.
+f) Meet the continuing professional development requirements set by the BCAK.

-*Professional Practice Liability Insurance (PL and CGL) are mandatory
+*Professional Practice Liability (PL, also known as E&O) and Commercial General Liability Insurance (PL and CGL) are mandatory

-2) Non-Practicing Membership - Is for qualified professionals who work in healthcare management or other roles where the kinesiologist does not provide direct client care services.
+2) Non-Practicing Membership - Is for qualified kinesiology professionals who work or plan to work in healthcare management or other roles where the kinesiologist does not provide direct client care services.

-*Professional Practice Liability Insurance is not required - BCAK member - group plan insurance is not available
+Professional Practice Liability Insurance is not required - BCAK member group insurance is not available

-Non-Practicing and Practicing membership applicants complete the same application process and must meet the same academic requirements.
+Note: Non-Practicing and Practicing membership applicants complete the same application process and must meet the same academic requirements for approval.

 I completed all of my kinesiology education (coursework/degrees) at Post-Secondary institutions in Canada, and